cozy/cozy-docs/src/documents/en/hack/cookbooks/deploy.html.md

 For now, we do it manually.
 So send us an email (at contacts[at]cozycloud.cc) with the link of the previously created Github repository, saying "Hello I have built an awesome application, please add review it and add it to the market" and we will be more than happy to do it!

-## Troubleshootings
+## Troubleshooting
 When you install an application on Cozy, errors can occur.
 First thing to do is to try again 5 minutes later.
 If it still doesn't work, check the following sections and ask us for help on the IRC channel (#cozycloud on irc.freenode.net).

 ### Error: "NPM failed"
 This error means something went wrong during the "npm install" phase.
-Two things: the NPM repository is down and we can't do anything except waiting (we don't own it!) or your application doesn't its depdency properly declared.
+Two things: the NPM repository is down and we can't do anything except waiting (we don't own it!) or your application doesn't have its dependencies properly declared.
 Make sure you can do a local "npm install" before deploying!

 ```bash
 cd my-app/